Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 Despite Singh's 237 runs and six wickets, Germany failed to move on to championship week at the Euros-style, T10 tournament — a shorter, more digestible form of cricket that encourages big hitting.

-In two weeks time, Singh and Germany will take on the even bigger task of T20 World Cup qualification.
+In two weeks, Singh and Germany will take on the even bigger task of T20 World Cup qualification.
 But does anyone in Germany know or care?

-Despite Germany having cricket history dating as far back as 1858, having no perceived cultural roots has long hampered the sport's attempts to branch out into wider German society.
+Although Germany's cricket history dates as far back as 1858, having no perceived cultural roots has long hampered the sport's attempts to branch out into wider German society.

-The late 1980s and early 1990s were a formative time for modern Germany — the country was reunified in 1990 — and also for cricket.
-The DCB was founded in 1988 and, after reunification, Germany joined the sport's governing body, the International Cricket Council (ICC).
+The late 1980s and early 1990s were a formative time for modern Germany, as the country was reunified, but also for cricket.
+The DCB was founded in 1988 and, after reunification in 1990, Germany joined the sport's governing body, the International Cricket Council (ICC).

-Volker Ellerbeck, who grew up in West Berlin, lived through this transformation, having returned from a year of studying in Oxford, United Kingdom, with a love of cricket.
+Volker Ellerbeck, who grew up in West Berlin, lived through this transformation, having returned from the United Kingdom with a love of cricket after a year of studying at Oxford.

 While playing with a group that called themselves "refugees from Thatcher's England" on pitches left behind by the British army, he befriended West Indian janitors and truck drivers who taught him how to bowl.